-• Peak Search ON/OFF: click or tap the ON/OFF button for the Peak Search menu to enable or disable the display of the peak search window.
-By default, it is OFF.

-- Peak Number: click or tap the input field of Peak Number and use the pop-up numeric keypad to set the number of peaks.
-You can also use the specified knob to set the value.
-The number of peaks ranges from 1 to 15.
+- Peak Search ON/OFF: click or tap the ON/OFF tab for Peak Search to enable or disable the display of the peak search window.
+By default, it is OFF. - Peak Number: click or tap the input field of Peak Number and use the pop-up numeric keypad to set the number of peaks.
+You can also use the multifunction menu to set the value.
+Its range is from 1 to 15.
 Its default value is 5. - Threshold: click or tap the input field of Threshold to set the threshold of the peak with the pop-up numeric keypad.
-You can also use the specified knob to set it.
-The range of the threshold is related to the current FFT scale and offset. - Excursion: click or tap the input field of Excursion and use the pop-up numeric keypad to set the excursion of the peak.
-You can also use the specified knob to set it.
-The min. value of Excursion is 0.
-Its unit is consistent with that of FFT. - Table Order: click or tap to select Amp Order or Freq Order as the sorting mode under the Table Order menu.
+You can also use the multifunction menu to set the value.
+The range of the threshold is related to the current FFT scale and offset.

+- Excursion: click or tap the input field of Excursion to set the excursion of the peak or use the specified multifunction knob to set the value.
+The minimum value of Excursion is 0 and its unit is consistent with that of FFT. - Table Order: click or tap to select Amp Order or Freq Order as the sorting mode.
 By default, it is "Amp Order".

-Click or tap Export, then the export setting interface is displayed.
+Click or tap Export, then the save setting interface is displayed.
 You can export the peak search results to the internal memory or the external USB storage device in CSV format.
-In the menu, click or tap the input field of File Name to set the file name.
-Click or tap the input field of File Path, and then the disk management menu (Disk Management) is displayed.
-Select the desired location to export the file and then click or tap Export to export the peak search results.
+In the menu, click or tap the input field of File Name to set the file name; click or tap the input field of File Path, then the disk management menu (Disk Management) is displayed.
+Select the desired location to save the file and then click or tap Save to save the peak search results.